juhaku/juhakudb/README.md

     List<Book> findBooks(Filters filters);
 }
 ```

-To implement the repository you could write something like this:
+Then we provide the implementation for the repository interface like following.
+We implement the bok repository and extend the default simple android repository.
 ```java
 public class BookRepositoryImpl extends SimpleAndroidRepository<Long, Book> implements BookRepository {